-Nowruz was inscribed on UNESCO’s Representative List of the Cultural humanity Heritage in 2009.
+You can see Nowruz inscribed on UNESCO’s Representative List of the Cultural humanity Heritage since 2009.
 And in 2010, the United Nations General Assembly proclaimed 21 March International Nowruz Day.

-Persian’s prepare themselves with cleaning there houses (Khaneh Tekani), shopping new clothes, eating special foods on the last Wednesday of winter and the first day of new year and celebrate Chaarshanbe Soori.
+Persian’s prepare themselves with cleaning there houses (Khaneh Tekani) and buying new clothes.
+They also eat special foods on the last Wednesday of winter and the first day of new year; and celebrate Chaarshanbe Soori.

-The cleaning starts in early March, rugs and carpets, curtains, stairs and windows are washed.
-Old furniture will be repaired or replaced and grand bazaars are full of people who want to buy new stuff for their houses or their “Haft Sin” table.
+The cleaning starts in early March.
+Iranians wash everything!
+Rugs and carpets, curtains, stairs and etc. They also repair or replace old furniture because they believe everything should be new; and grand bazaars are full of people who want to buy new stuff for their houses or their “Haft Sin” table.

 The belief behind dust sweeping is that if the year is going to be new, we have to be in harmony with it too.
 And on the other side, people think if they rub the worldly blackness from their houses, then the mischief and blackness will go away from their hearts.

 Shopping is everyone’s favorite thing!
-People go to shopping centers and bazaars to buy new furniture, new clothes and thing which are needed to complete their “Haft Sin” table.
+People go to shopping centers and bazaars to buy new furniture, new clothes and elements that they need to complete their “Haft Sin” table.

-One of the most important traditions of Nowruz, which is held on the last Wednesday of the last month of the year.
+It is one of the most important traditions of Nowruz.
+Iranians hold his festival on the last Wednesday of the last month of the year.

 In some areas they eat “Reshteh polo” on the Chaharshanbe soori night as a tradition food in order to take control of the new year.

-The last day of Nowruz holidays, which is known as sinister day!
-From a long time ago this day was called as an unlucky day and everyone should go out of their houses and camp in the nature to be secured from the portent of this day.
+The last day of Nowruz holidays, also known as sinister day!
+From a long time ago people said this day is as an unlucky day.
+Due to this belief, everyone have to go out of their houses; and camp in the nature in order to get secured from the portent of this day.

-This is one of the most delicious Iranian foods which is a tradition to be eaten on the first of Farvardin.
-It is consisted of rice, a special mix of vegetables and fish served with fresh lemon juice and doogh.
+This is one of the most delicious Iranian foods; and it is a tradition to eat it on the first day of Farvardin.
+Sabzi Polo Mahi’s ingredients are rice, a special mix of vegetables and fish, served with fresh lemon juice and doogh (a special Iranian drink).